holt/syringe/README.md

 <img src="https://github.com/holt/syringe/blob/master/img/syringe.png?raw=true" align="right" title="Just a little pin prick... there'll be no more AAAAAAAAH!"/>

-Syringe is a teeny-tiny (~2.5Kb when minified without MDN polyfills) [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) framework that allows you to assign data deterministically to your functions and methods.
+Syringe is a teeny-tiny [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) framework that allows you to assign data deterministically to your functions and methods.
 No more worrying about passing data directly, indirectly, or relying on the lexical scope as Syringe can vaccinate your operations ahead of time!

 Now, let's roll up our sleeves and begin shall we?

 ## Installation

-Just add `syringe.js` or `syringe.min.js` to your environment.
+Just add `syringe.min.js` to your environment.

 **Note:** Syringe requires the following ECMAScript 5 / JavaScript 1.6 methods: